jetty-project/annotation-discovery/JEP-Proposal.md

  5. Efficiently support multiple queries, so that the results of one query may be used as the basis of another query without excessive duplication of effort (eg. @HandlerTypes)
  6. Annotations must be discoverable via meta-annotations; e.g. when having a meta-annotation `@interface Qualifier {}` and an annotation `@Qualifier @interface Informal {}`, elements annotated with `@Informal` should be discoverable by querying for `@Qualifier`
  7. The API should allow to discover _declaration annotations_ as well as _type annotations_ (as usable since Java 8)
+ 8. Discovery of classes that extend classes or implement interfaces may also be supported.

 #### Implementation